jks-prv/KiwiSDR/verilog/README.Vivado.2024.2.txt

-Steps to creating and building the KiwiSDR project with Vivado 2022.2
+Steps to creating and building the KiwiSDR project with Vivado 2024.2
-    Updated 25 March 2023
+    Updated 12 July 2025

 1) You will most likely be running Vivado on a Windows or Linux machine.
 We run Vivado successfully on an x86-based MacBook Pro using the VirtualBox application to emulate